ddc-java/ddc-day-book/content/formatting.md

 > | `12` | `30` | `1.3089969389957474` | `4.71238898038469` |
 > | `19` | `42` | `3.822271061867582` | `3.4557519189487724` |
 {:.render-example}

+### Selection

+Even if `no_select` has been set to `true` in the site or the page, thus preventing selection of text in general, it may be desirable to allow selection of text in tables---especially when a table contains test cases.
+This can be done by specifying the `copyable` CSS class for the table; for this, use a kramdown IAL such as `{: .copyable }`.

 ## UI controls